 -Simplify rules of origin along with customs procedures.
 The free movement of inputs, personnel, and finance will unlock new productivity levels for businesses.

--Become a solution to the nations' overlapping memberships in Regional Economic Communities (like the East African Community, the Southern African -Development Community, the West African Economic Community and the Common Market for Eastern and Southern Africa) which have been a point of confusion and lost opportunities
+-Become a solution to the nations' overlapping memberships in Regional Economic Communities (like the East African Community, the Southern African -Development Community, the West African Economic Community and the Common Market for Eastern and Southern Africa) which have been a point of confusion and lost opportunities.

--Provide remedies when trade rules are broken
+-Provide remedies when trade rules are broken.

-to make economic integration possible, for example, infrastructure development to eliminate the corruption at the borders or the political strife in some areas.
+There are still significant hurdles to overcome to make economic integration possible, for example, infrastructure development to eliminate the corruption at the borders or the political strife in some areas.
 Nonetheless, the ACFTA is a significant step forward for the continent.

 Stay tuned with Exports News for the latest information on this developing story.

 We’re happy you are satisfied with Exports News.
 Please let us know if you need firstname.lastname@example.org

 We’re sorry your experience was not satisfactory.
 Please let us know how we can improve your experience:

 Your feedback has been received!
 If you have any other questions or concerns, please contact us at: